Gerboise Bleue (nuclear test): Later effects

 In 2009, the French government agreed to compensate victims who had been exposed to nuclear radiation as a result of the testing in Algeria and French Polynesia.
 The government also agreed to release additional documents which detailed how the tests had been carried out.

-According to the French NGO ACRO, Saharan dust blown northwards by strong seasonal winds to France in early 2021 carried measurable levels of radioactive caesium-137 attributable to the Gerboise tests.
+According to the French NGO ACRO, Saharan dust blown northwards by strong seasonal winds to France in early 2021 carried inoffensive - though measurable - levels of radioactive caesium-137 attributable to the Gerboise tests.